WELCOME

 Sailing to the South Pacific is a big adventure and we spent years planning for it.
 Read an in-depth interview of Michael and Sharon about how our dream became a reality.

 We left Florida in early May, 2010, sailing to the Panama Canal, the Galapagos Islands, and our longest trek--3000 miles--to the Marquesas Islands!
 We have meandered through French Polynesia, Niue, the Cook Islands, Tonga, and the eastern shore of the north island New Zealand.
 We toured NZ's south island by car with friends, then stayed in Auckland where Sharon researched south pacific music and culture at the University of Auckland.
-In late April, we returned to Tonga, spending the summer exploring it and the islands of Fiji. <>Sharon returned to Springfield in August to resume teaching.
-Michael sailed with crew member Mari from Fiji to Vanuatu.
-From there, he and two new crew members, Megan and Tom, sailed to Ile Huon and Chesterfield Reef in northern New Caledonia.
-They arrived in Bundaberg, Australia in mid-November where Michael spent the rest of tyhe month preparing the boat for sale--an Australian buyer now sails it.
-Michael flew from Bundaberg to Chicago, arriving in Springfield December 16.
-This has been the adventure of a lifetime!
+In late April, we returned to Tonga, spending the summer exploring it and the islands of Fiji.

 WHERE WE ARE